 Most songbird migration happens at night, when it’s hard to detect.
 With durable, autonomous recording devices pre-programmed to run for months at a time in remote sites, we gather information about the timing, location, and species composition of nocturnal bird migration.
 These audio recordings describe massive movements of migrating birds and they represent data that are unavailable by any other methodology.
 The recordings are crucial for conservation plans for migratory species.
 Andrew Farnsworth and colleagues developed a “Rosetta Stone” for the calls of 48 warbler species.
 Using remote microphone and analysis software, the team can identify birds flying overhead in darkness, yielding new information about migration over military bases, planned wind farms, and other locations.
 We have processed tens of thousands of acoustic recordings of more than 200 species of birds.
 Cornell Lab scientists have also developed sophisticated software enabling them to monitor Whip-poor-wills and other elusive species.

-Tracking Night Migrants Across the Gulf of Mexico
+Tracking Bird Migration in the Gulf of Mexico Region

 The Macaulay Library's Online Archive of Biodiversity Media